Drakkar-Software/OctoBot/docs/source/pages/Notifications.rst

    "notification-type": ["telegram", "web"]

-Discord notifications use the Discord service. `See Discord service configuration wiki <https://github.com/Drakkar-Software/OctoBot/wiki/Discord-Interface>`_
+Discord notifications use the Discord service. `See Discord service configuration docs <Discord-Interface.html>`_

 On Twitter
 ^^^^^^^^^^